Afrrcyn/compYear2/visualComputing/Intro to Visual.md

 In $1665$ Sir Isaac Newton discovered that light is composed of Red, Orange, Yellow, Green, Blue, Indigo and Violet -  we know there are for more.

-Thomas Young was looking at light and discovered you can approximate most colours with just Red Green and Blue (not all colours ofcourse)
+Thomas Young was looking at light and discovered you can approximate most colours with just Red Green and Blue (not all colours of course)

 In your eyes you have
 - Rods - for low light vision - no colour